nickmeldrum/nickmeldrumdotcom-githubpages/_posts/2019-12-12-aws-node-and-unfulfilled-promises.md

 > With async functions, the code becomes more succinct, and the control and data flow are a lot easier to follow, despite the fact that the execution is still asynchronous.

-## Everyone is using Promises nowadays
+## Everyone is using promises nowadays

 In my experience in building business code (not library code) this is largely true.
 It makes sense as well, promises cut down on the complexity and boilerplate required to deal with async code.